Quick Facts: Harvard for Veterans (2025-2026)

 How competitive is Harvard for veterans?

+More accessible than most people assume.
 Harvard actively recruits veterans.
-Harvard Business School, for example, has one of the highest percentages of veterans (10%+) among top MBA programs.
-Service to School and similar organizations report high success rates for veteran applicants.
+Harvard Business School has one of the highest percentages of veterans (10%+) among top MBA programs.
+Service to School and similar organizations report strong success rates for veteran applicants who present their military experience effectively.

 Can I transfer my GI Bill to my spouse while attending Harvard?

-Transfer of Entitlement must be initiated while on active duty.
+Transfer of Entitlement must be initiated while you’re still on active duty — this catches people who wait too long.
 Once transferred, dependents can use benefits at Harvard with full Yellow Ribbon eligibility.

 What’s the Monthly Housing Allowance for Cambridge?